← Blog · 15 January 2026 BREEAM Scotland NPF4 Planning

 How does this affect BREEAM requirements?

-Under NPF4, local planning authorities in Scotland have stronger grounds to require sustainability assessments as a condition of planning consent.
+Under NPF4, local planning authorities in Scotland have stronger grounds to require sustainability assessments as a condition of planning consent — including through Section 75 agreements on larger sites.
 In practice this means:

 This is a meaningful change from the previous position where BREEAM requirements were patchy and inconsistent across Scottish local authorities.